top of page

 Personal protective equipment including helmets, ear protection, and goggles arranged beside a sign that reads "safety first" on a wooden surface.

-⪢ High accident rates
+⪢ High Accident Rates

 Scooter and motorbike accidents are a significant cause of injuries and fatalities worldwide.
 In many countries, including Bali, they account for a large proportion of road traffic accidents.